Data Analytics Bootcamp

 Example: Time to First Order

-Objective: Measure when customers place their first order after signing up or before it.
+Objective: Measure when customers place their first order after signing up.

 First order date per customer: